Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model

 \subsubsection{Training the conditional diffusion model}

 We train the conditional diffusion model using the data and labels provided in the preceding two steps.
-The training procedure for the conditional diffusion model comprises two primary stages: forward diffusion and backward prediction.
+In reference to previous work \cite{ho2020denoising}\cite{ho2022classifier}, the training procedure for the conditional diffusion model comprises two primary stages: forward diffusion and backward prediction.
 During forward diffusion, Gaussian noise is added to the auxiliary data T times, ultimately resulting in standard normally distributed noise.
 At each step, Gaussian noise is added to the data obtained in the previous step as follows:

 Where represents the noise variance at each step, ranging from 0 to 1.
 A linear variance schedule is employed to customize the variance at each step, resulting in being generated at each step of the diffusion process and the entire process is fixed as a Markov chain, as shown below: